Long post as usual. 🙂

 I went to Shanghai and Hangzhou on a 5 days 4 nights trip (15th September to 20th September 2013) with my ex-classmates of over 2 decades and sister in tow.
 It was an idea manifested during our Chinese New Year gathering.

 The first time I traveled oversea with friends was 7 years ago to Bangkok.
 The Bangkok trip were quite enjoyable so I thought this one would be alright too except it wasn’t for my case.
 I didn’t enjoyed much.
-Either because Shanghai has not much to offer or because my ex-classmate dragged us to shopping malls to shop for her coming winter trip. *Sighhhh… Anyway what’s done is done and lesson learned.
+Either because Shanghai has not much to offer or because of the company.

 Ever since my horrible experience with Airasia I’m not really fond of traveling with them again unless I have to.
 And this time I don’t have to.
 We managed to secure some really cheap seats from MAS.
 MAS Shanghai return ticket only cost RM1001/pax.
 Airasia’s Shanghai return is either only cheaper or expensive by few ringgits.
 So of course we choose MAS.